Vehicle Body

 Horizontal distance from CG to rear axle —

-Distance from centre of mass to rear axle
+distance from the center of mass to the rear axle

 Details

-Horizontal distance, , from the centre of mass to the rear wheel axle of the vehicle.
+Horizontal distance, , from the center of mass to the rear wheel axis of the vehicle.

 |